 The USA auto behemoth acquired a California based company called Cruise Automation and a technology startup called Strobe to help engineer its technology.

 It’s easy to envision a future with self driving cars.
 These cars leverage advanced cames, computer vision, and sensors to replace human input in areas like steering.
 Driverless cars are all set to disrupt the way we travel, live, and shop.

 Every week, new headlines are announcing another development in the driverless car future.
 As evident from the data above, in the last few months alone companies have launched pilots of self driving cars in major metropolitan cities in countries like China, USA, and Germany.

-The tragic incident of 2018 when an autonomous Uber struck and killed a pedestrian.
+For example, the tragic incident of 2018 when an autonomous Uber struck and killed a pedestrian created many doubts in the minds of consumers and companies alike.
 With incidents like that looming over the public’s mind, the question that looms over everyone’s head is the safety of autonomous cars.
 Is self driving safe?
 Not yet.

 Therefore, if organizations want to make driverless cars a commercial success, they will need to develop a technology that is road safe.
 Only then can they generate enough trust in the public to enable them to use a car that isn’t under their control.

 In a nutshell, driverless cars are inevitable, but they are still far from being commercially available.